vitalegi/spring-redis/README.md

 Playground app used to showcase the integration of a distributed cache with Spring Boot, covering local (windows), unit test and production-like situations.

+If you are on windows and want to use a "real" Redis instance, you can try <https://github.com/tporadowski/redis>.

 ## Prerequisites

 - JDK 11